Blogs

 Scenario 2: Human Error

-You deleted something that you want to get back that is important for compliance but it has been a while.
+You deleted something that you want to get back that is important for compliance but its been quite a while.
 You reach out to your system admin and expect that a litigation hold will take care of the issue.
+The problem?
+When the system admin was trying to help you restore, he accidentally deleted your messages.
+Now what?
+That WAS the backup, now you have no restore capabilities and are in hot water!

 Scenario 3: Malicious Intent